osmcode/osmium-tool/man/osmium-time-filter.md

 in one go so it can be streamed, ie. it can read from STDIN and write to STDOUT.

+If the input file has a timestamp set in the header and the specified *TO-TIME* is before that timestamp in the header, the header of the output file will have the timestamp set to the *TO-TIME* (or *TO-TIME* minus one second if a *FROM-TIME* was also set).

 @MAN_COMMON_OPTIONS@
 @MAN_PROGRESS_OPTIONS@